Butter Chicken smells amazing, tastes even better and is super easy to make all in one pot. Your guests will be asking

 - In a heavy-bottomed stock pot, sauté 1 diced onion in ½ cup (one stick) butter until soft.
 Add 8 minced garlic cloves, 3-4 chicken breasts, 1 ½ teaspoons salt, 1 teaspoon pepper, ¼ to ½ teaspoon cayenne, ½ teaspoon coriander, ½ teaspoon cumin, ½ teaspoon cardamon and juice from 2 limes.
 Cook about 10 minutes.

-- Add the tomato sauce and diced tomatoes.
+- Add 2 14.5 ounce cans tomato sauce and 2 14.5 ounce cans diced tomatoes.
 Heat to boiling, then lower heat to low, cover and simmer for 30 minutes.

 - Remove lid, increase heat just to maintain a good simmer and cook for additional 60 minutes or more to allow sauce to cook down further.
 You don't want it soupy.
-Add the whipping cream (I have successfully used light cream or half-and-half also) and cilantro just before serving over Basmati rice.
+Add ¼ to ½ a cup whipping cream (I have successfully used light cream or half-and-half also) and ½ a cup of cilantro just before serving over 4 cups or cooked, Basmati rice.

 - Adjust the cayenne pepper to your taste.
 I usually add 1/4 teaspoon and it is perfect for all tastes, kids and grown ups.